Colon Cancer: America’s #2 Killer—Prevent It with a Screening

 - You have genetic syndromes such as familial adenomatous polyposis (FAP) or hereditary non-polyposis colorectal cancer.

-Speak with your doctor about when you should begin screening and how often you should be tested, and remember that BRMC has a Colon Cancer Screening Center.
+Speak with your doctor about when you should begin screening and how often you should be tested, and remember that NBMC has a Colon Cancer Screening Center.

 If you are over 50, you need to be screened.
 Call the Colon Cancer Screening Center — 201-225-7640 The Colon Cancer Screening Center at Bergen New Bridge Medical Center 230 East Ridgewood Avenue Paramus, NJ 07652